Tarleton State University Scholarships (2026–2027) | Costs, Automatic Merit & Honors

 +$500 (Top 25% & Top 50%)

-Graduates of DHSP schools, layered on top of the standard award Yes — General Scholarship App Yes DHSP school grads; awards shift up one tier compared to non-DHSP peers
+Graduates of DHSP schools: layered on standard award Yes — General Scholarship App Yes DHSP grads; each tier increases by $500–$1,000 Feb 15

 Note: Tarleton does superscore ACT and SAT for scholarships, using the highest section scores across test dates.
-Eligibility is reviewed each year; verify with Tarleton before applying.
+All students must submit the General Scholarship App by February 15 for priority consideration.
+Awards are reviewed annually and can change year to year.

 Do I need to apply separately for these?